 One of the standout voices in this year’s lineup was Joshua Leonard, a nationally acclaimed character designer and member of 9B Collective, the first Black-owned concept art studio made up primarily of BIPOC artists.
 His personal journey and professional achievements embodied the event’s mission to inspire the next generation of creators.

-Barry Brown Jr. Inspires Students to Show Up, Create, and Keep Going – Harnessing the Power of Vision
+Harnessing the Power of Vision: Barry Brown Jr. Inspires Students to Show Up, Create, and Keep Going

 Among the featured speakers was Barry Brown Jr., an accomplished illustrator, concept artist, and member of 9B Collective, the first Black-owned concept art studio composed primarily of BIPOC artists.
 Barry’s creative journey has taken him from personal loss to working on blockbuster films and series, such as Wicked and Marvel’s What If…?